 After Easter, lilies can be planted outside.
 Until the danger of frost has passed, continue to care for the plants indoors, as described above, and remove the flowers from the stems when they die.
 After frost danger has passed, plant the lilies outdoors in a sheltered, partly shady spot.
 A lily will not bloom again the same year it is planted because it needs 1,000 hours of cold for the flower buds to form again.
 As autumn approaches, cut the foliage back.
 If the winter weather is not too harsh and the soil around the bulb is kept moist, a lily should sprout again the next spring, complete with flower buds.
-For more information on how Easter lilies are grown, see UW Extension bulletin B-1185, Easter Lily Production and Care, at bit.ly/B-1185.

 Be aware that certain lilies may cause renal failure in cats.
-Check this Web site for further information: bit.ly/FDAEasterLily.
+Check this Web site for further information: www.aboutflowers.com/gandb/lily.html.

 Bulbs may not survive the winter in locations with severe weather.
-In this case they should be dug up in the fall and placed with moist peat moss in a container that holds in moisture.
+In such a case, they should be dug up in the fall and placed with moist peat moss in a container that holds in moisture.
 Keep the bulbs in a refrigerator (40°F) until spring.
 Gardeners can try to force the bulbs indoors or replant them outside after frost has passed.